 This is not an exhaustive list.
 The tips I hear from other representatives are endless: say ‘yes’ or ‘no,’ not ‘uh-huh’ and ‘uh-uh’; keep your voice up when testifying; don’t interrupt the ALJ; etc. They are generally excellent suggestions.
 But you will likely have a lot on your mind during that Social Security hearing.
 You may find it difficult to remember every instruction you have been given.
 If you just follow the three rules above, you will do fine.

-Why choose either the Whitcomb, Selinsky Law PC or its sister firm, the Rocky Mountain Disability Law Group, to represent you in your Social Security Disability Insurance Claim?
-If you're wondering why our attorneys will win your Social Security disability insurance claim, then watch this video.
-This 30 second video describes the work at Whitcomb Law, PC and its sister offices at Rocky Mountain Disability Law Group and Southern Disability Law Group are helping people win their Social Security disability insurance claims.
+Why choose Rocky Mountain Disability Law Group to represent you in your Social Security Disability Insurance claim?
 With thousands of Social Security disability claims hearings to their credit, our attorneys have the experience you need to win.
 We will collect and submit the right evidence and ask the right questions at hearing.

-If we don't get the right outcome at hearing, we will appeal your claim to the Appeals Council and if need be, the Federal District Court.
+If we don't get the right outcome at hearing, we can appeal your claim to the Appeals Council and if need be, the federal district court.
 This video speaks to our passion for winning Social Security disability claims.
 Attorney Joe Whitcomb started his legal career as an attorney-adviser for the Social Security Administration.
 In this position, he wrote nearly 700 decisions for 16 different Administrative Law Judges in two separate hearing offices.
 Joe and the other Social Security attorneys at Whitcomb Law, PC, have represented Social Security disability claimants in thousands of hearings.

-If you have questions about Financial Eligibility & Social Security Disability Insurance, it is a wise idea to talk to a knowledgeable disability lawyer at Whitcomb, Selinsky, PC or its disability arm, Rocky Mountain Disability Law Group today.
-Conveniently located in downtown Denver, our law firm can be reached at (303) 534-1958 or by filling out our online form.
+If you have questions about financial eligibility & Social Security Disability Insurance, it is a wise idea to talk to a knowledgeable disability lawyer at Rocky Mountain Disability Law Group today.
+Conveniently located off of I-25/Evans in Denver, our law firm can be reached at (303) 534-1958 or by filling out our online form.